-The guidance in this manual reflects the proposed program rules for the Washington Administrative Code 250-21 - Washington College Grant, which are available in Washington State Register 20-06-052.
-These are expected to be final no later than the end of May.
+The guidance in this manual reflects the program rules for the Washington Administrative Code 250-21 - Washington College Grant, which were made available in Washington State Register 20-06-052.
+These rules are effective June 29, 2020, and apply to the 2020-21 award year.